 Care for your mental health and well-being

-Being isolated from society for days at large can start to affect your mental health and well-being.
+Being isolated from society can start to affect your mental health and well-being.
 For newcomers, since you’re in a foreign land, miles away from your friends and family, this situation can lead to more anxiety, irritation and stress, especially as you worry about your loved ones back home.

 Know that it’s okay to be worried.
 You can try to stay calm by keeping in touch with your friends and family through phone or video calls.
 Plan out a routine to give your days some structure and try different things to see what works best for you.
 Focus on self-care: exercise, eat healthy, avoid spending all your time on the internet or watching television and get enough sleep.